toastandjams/PL-SQL/README.md

-# PL-SQL
+# SQL and PL-SQL
-PL/SQL Class Assignments
+SQL and PL/SQL Class Assignments